dkav1122/AetherArkProject/project_documents/aether_ark_design_document.md

 8. Update an individual solar system.
     1. Update my solar systems name.
     2. Add a planet with a distance in relation to it's star(s).
-    3. Change the distance of a planet in the solar system.
-    4. Delete a plant from the solar system.
+    3. Delete a plant from the solar system.
 DESTROY!
-    5. Make changes to an individual planet within a solar system. (updates planet in planets table and solar system)
+    4. Make changes to an individual planet within a solar system. (updates planet in planets table and solar system)
 9. Delete a solar system.
 10. Delete all of my solar systems.